anasdev1204/godot-20-games-challenge/README.md

 The third game I decided to make was pacman.
 I have decided to go with it since it seemed a better challenge than what else was on the list.
 I tried making the assets on asperite but it took too much time for a mid result so I [used these assets from itch.io](https://checkpointcafe.itch.io/pacman-practice-assets).
 It was fun to make and learned how to use tilemaps and signals more effectively.
 Have not done the pathfinding part because I figured it would take too much time for a very specific use case that I probably won't ever use again.

 - Development Time: about 4 hours.

+## Asteroid

+The fourth game was Asteroid.
+Making this one was way simpler as I got used to the engine and to how the overall development logic is.
+It was however a new experience to experiment with infinite maps and shooting projectiles.
+The game is definetly not polished but I feel like the remaining parts to cover are not that challenging to do.

+- Development Time: between 3 and 4 hours.